chrisbouchard/braillegraph/README.md

 Functions
 ---------

 The following functions are defined in the `braillegraph` package.
+This documentation is also available via the built-in Python `help` function.

 ###`vertical_graph(*args, sep='\n')`
 Consume an iterable of integers and produce a vertical bar graph using braille characters.